frnmst/fpyutils/docs/pep.rst

-Python PEP compilancy
+Python PEP compliancy
 =====================

-To be able to test PEP compilancy you need to install the following packages:
+To be able to test PEP compliancy you need to install the following packages:

 - flake8_
 - flake8-docstrings_